Monitor Your Patients’

 2. Vowles KE, McEntee ML, Julnes PS, Frohe T, Ney JP, van der Goes DN.
 Rates of opioid misuse, abuse, and addiction in chronic pain: a systematic review and data synthesis.
 Pain.
 2015;156(4):569-576.

 4. Prescription drug monitoring programs (PDMPs).
-Centers for Disease Control and Prevention website.
-Accessed August 6, 2021. https://www.cdc.gov/drugoverdose/pdmp/providers.html
+Centers for Disease Control and Prevention website. https://www.cdc.gov/overdose-prevention/hcp/clinical-guidance/prescription-drug-monitoring-programs.html

 5. PDMP policies and practices.
 Prescription Drug Monitoring Program Training and Technical Assistance Center website.
 Accessed August 6, 2021. https://www.pdmpassist.org/Policies

 6. Substance Abuse and Mental Health Services Administration.
-Key substance use and mental health indicators in the United States: Results from the 2020 National Survey on Drug Use and Health.
-Accessed July 1, 2022. https://www.samhsa.gov/data/sites/default/files/reports/rpt35325/NSDUHFFRPDFWHTMLFiles2020/2020NSDUHFFR1PDFW102121.pdf
+Key substance use and mental health indicators in the United States: Results from the 2022 National Survey on Drug Use and Health. https://www.samhsa.gov/data/sites/default/files/reports/rpt42731/2022-nsduh-nnr.pdf

 7. Jones CM.
 Heroin use and heroin use risk behaviors among nonmedical users of prescription opioid pain relievers—United States, 2002-2004 and 2008-2010.
 Drug Alcohol Depend.
 2013;132(1-2):95-100.